 (BA- Fine Art)

-Tamara finished Academy of Art in Sarajevo and lives and works in North London since 1992.
-She had over thirty group exhibitions in the UK, Ireland, France and the USA, and five solo shows.
-Tamara exhibited at prestigious art galleries such as Mall Gallery, Cork Street, Royal College of Art, and many more.
+Tamara finished the Academy of Art in Sarajevo and has lived and worked in North London since 1992.
+She has over thirty group exhibitions in the UK, Ireland, France and the USA, and five solo shows.
+Tamara has exhibited at prestigious art galleries such as Mall Gallery, Cork Street, Royal College of Art, and many more.

 Tamara’s paintings, for a period of years, were about exploring female sexuality and nudity through expressionistic imagery, highlighting spiritual and religious themes which suggest a paradox.

-Tamara’s preoccupation for dramatic contrast, religious themes, using live models and working quickly and directly onto canvas, comes from fascination over Italian Baroque and Caravaggio’s use of chiaroscuro and his rich and dark palette.
+Tamara’s preoccupation for dramatic contrast and religious themes, using live models and working quickly and directly onto canvas, comes from a fascination with Italian Baroque and Caravaggio’s use of chiaroscuro and his rich and dark palette.